JulioTPS/the-right-minigame/README.md

 # the-right-minigame
-Simple console key press minigame.
+Simple terminal based key press minigame.

+It uses Iohook, so you will need to have Visual C++ Runtime Redistributable if on Windows